Chapter 6: Introduction to Class Templates in C++

 Defining the copy constructor

 In the copy constructor body, we must ensure that the pointer store is not just copied from one object to the other.
-Instead we need to first allocate memory for the store pointer with the right size memory and then copy the bytes (of all the elements) from the other object into the current object.
-Let us see how we can do that in the following code:
+Instead we need to first allocate memory for the store pointer with the right size and then copy the bytes of all the elements from the other object into the current object:

 template<typename T>